Classes + Death Cafes

 Payment Information: This course is offered at a sliding scale exchange of $225-$300.
 In the spirit of mutual aid, folks who are currently able to pay at the higher end of the scale will create access for others who may not otherwise be able to attend at this time.
 Death care is community care and your generosity is appreciated.
 Your contribution also supports us, Batul & Melissa, both two spirit, Indigenous death workers and full-time traditional medicine practitioners.

 There are payment plan options if needed.
-There are three full scholarships available, for Palestinian, Black, and California native folks.
+There is one full scholarship available, for Palestinian, Black, and California native folks.

-The zoom link will be shared with everyone who has completed their payments and/or received a scholarship.
+A final logistics email with the exact location and preparation information will be sent out on Saturday February 2nd to everyone who has completed their payments and/or received a scholarship.

 EMBRACING ENDINGS

-In Spring of 2025, we are offering two simultaneous cycles of this course, one online for QTBIPOC and one in person for comrades.
+In Spring of 2026, we are offering two simultaneous cycles of this course, one in-person for QTBIPOC and one online for BIPOC.
 Please see below for details & dates!

 WHEN: